Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Methodology

-Path metrics were proposed by \cite{balloccu2022post} and measure three aspects of the two elements of path explanations: (1) the recency of interacted items; (2) the popularity of attributes; (3) the diversity of attributes across different explanations.
-To answer \ac{RQ}2 and analyze if interacted item and items' attributes, measured by these three metrics impact user perception considering explanation goals, we apply the methodology illustrated in Figure \ref{fig:met}.\looseness=-1
+Therefore, with \ac{RQ}2, we sought to answer whether the path elements that compose an explanation are related to the user’s perception of explanation goals.
+To evaluate the interacted items and attributes that connect interacted and recommended items, we used the metrics proposed by \cite{balloccu2022post} and measured three aspects of the two elements of path explanations: (1) the recency of interacted items; (2) the popularity of attributes; and (3) the diversity of attributes across different explanations.
+We also propose three new ones to evaluate aspects that are not covered by the metrics of \cite{balloccu2022post}.\looseness=-1

-We reproduced the three explanation algorithms, namely ExpLOD \cite{musto2016explod}, ExpLOD v2 \cite{musto2019linked}, and the \ac{PEM} \cite{du2022post}.
-All these algorithms are content-based, use \ac{KG}, and are agnostic methods.
-As descried in Section \ref{sec:relworks}, they represent the only evolution in the state-of-the-art using the same explanation type and method under online experiments, where one algorithm outperformed another in similar online experiments settings with user trials where explanation algorithms were evaluated on explanation goals metrics.
-In \cite{musto2019combining}, ExpLOD v2 outperformed ExpLOD in user trials, and on similar online experiment conditions, \ac{PEM} outperformed ExpLOD v2 on explanation goal metrics in \cite{du2022post}.\looseness=-1
+To address \ac{RQ}2, we applied the methodology shown in Figure \ref{fig:met}.
+We began by reproducing three explanation algorithms: ExpLOD \cite{musto2016explod}, ExpLOD v2 \cite{musto2019linked}, and \ac{PEM} \cite{du2022post}.
+All three algorithms are content-based, leverage \ac{KG}s, and are agnostic methods for explaining recommendations.
+They reflect the key advancements in the state-of-the-art for this explanation style and approach, identified exclusively through online experiments.
+In these prior user trials, one algorithm consistently outperformed the others in terms of explanation goal metrics.
+Specifically, ExpLOD v2 outperformed ExpLOD \cite{musto2019linked}, and under similar experimental conditions, \ac{PEM} outperformed ExpLOD v2 \cite{du2022post}.\looseness=-1

-Initially, we conducted offline experiments where we generated explanations with the three state-of-the-art algorithms for every user on two datasets and compared their measured path metrics.
-We also compared the offline path metrics results to those of online experiments reported in \cite{musto2019combining} and \cite{du2022post} in order to find hypotheses of correlation between offline path metrics and explanation goals.
-To validate these hypotheses, we conducted our own online experiments with the two most recent algorithms, ExpLOD v2 \cite{musto2019combining} and \ac{PEM} \cite{du2022post}, in a between-subjects user trial.\looseness=-1
+We extended the results of these studies by conducting offline experiments in which explanations were generated for every user using the three state-of-the-art algorithms across two datasets.
+We then measured and compared the offline explanation path metrics.
+Finally, we compared these offline path metric results with the online experiment outcomes reported in \cite{musto2019linked} and \cite{du2022post} to formulate hypotheses regarding potential correlations between offline path metrics and explanation goals.\looseness=-1